Publications

 Towards Quantum-Secure Authentication and Key Agreement via Abstract Multi-Agent Interaction

-International Conference on Practical Applications of Agents and Multi-Agent Systems (PAAMS), 2021
+International Conference on Practical Applications of Agents and Multi-Agent Systems, 2021

 Abstract | BibTex | arXiv | Publisher | Code